Ynes Mexia: Accomplishments and legacy

 Though Mexía had a short professional career—only 13 years—compared to many other academics, she collected a huge number of plant specimens.
 According to the British Natural History museum, she collected at least 145,000 plant specimens during her travels, 500 of which were new species (mostly spermatophytes).
 There have been at least two new genera Mexianthus mexicanus Robinson (Compositae) and Spumula quadrifida (Pucciniaceae) have been described from her work.
 During her first expedition, she collected 500 specimens, which is the same number collected during Darwin's voyage on the Beagle.
 Although curators are still working to catalogue her full selection of specimens, 50 new species have already been named after her.

 Mexía is remembered by her colleagues for her expertise in fieldwork, resilience in the face of difficult and dangerous conditions, as well as her impulsiveness and fractious but generous personality.
 She was known and praised for her meticulous, exacting work and her skills as a botanical collector.

 Other researchers benefited from her knowledge of Central and South American culture and natural environment and her fluency with the Spanish language.
 Thomas Harper Goodspeed, botanist and former director of the University of California Botanical Garden, travelled with Mexía to the Andes mountains, and commented that "the advice and information she gave us concerning primitive life in the Andes and how to become adjusted to it was invaluable."

 A large portion of her estate was left to the Sierra Club and the Save the Redwoods League to further environmental conservation.
-It was Mexía who provided funding for Vernon Orlando Bailey to create and produce his pioneering invention of more humane traps for animals.
+Mexía provided funding for Vernon Orlando Bailey to create and produce his pioneering invention of more humane traps for animals.